alopezrivera/tudelft-ae-study-planner/README.md

 - `Study: start` - when do you plan on starting to study
 - `Study: end` - usually the first day of exam week

-You will immediately how many days are left until exams, which exams you need to do this quarter, as well as the time you must study daily in the study period you have specified to get:
+You will immediately see how many days are left until exams, which exams you need to do this quarter, as well as approximately how much time you must study daily in the study period you have specified to get:

 1. Your _maximum_ grade
 2. Your _possible_ grade